Exact PPS Sampling with Bounded Sample Size: Operations on Latent Samples

 \section{Operations on Latent Samples}

-In this section we discuss the three methods \textsc{Output}, \textsc{Downsample}, and \textsc{Union}.
+In this section we discuss the three methods \textsc{Downsample}, \textsc{Union}, and \textsc{Output}.
 We use the notation $\frc(C)=C - \floor{C}$ throughout.
 Proofs for all of the results in this section can be found in \cite{HentschelHT19}.